qfpl/reflex-tutorial/blog/drafts/reflex/basics/dom.md

 ```haskell
   eComplete = cb ^. checkbox_change
 ```

-There is some subtlety in the relationship between `checkboxConfig_setValue`, `checkbox_value` and `checkbox_change`.

-- `checkbox_change` fires when the user has clicked on the checkbox and caused its state to change
-- `checkboxConfig_setValue` is for programmatic changes to the state of the checkbox
-- `checkbox_value` reflects the current state of the checkbox, regardless of which of the above have caused the change

-It's worth remembering that, otherwise you might accidentally use `updated _checkbox_value` in place of `_checkbox_change` and cause a causality loop.
-(Causality loops are at least as bad as you think they are.)

 The two data types are linked together with a function that lays the checkbox out in the DOM tree - in this case it also has an argument for the initial state of the checkbox:
 ```haskell